Zipcoder/CR-MacroLabs-OOP-ATM/README.md

 - Account Actions
   - Withdraw from acct
   - Deposit to acct
-  - Transfer across accounts (self)
+  - Transfer across atmproject.accounts (self)
   - Open new account
   - Close account (must be empty)
   - Print transaction history
   - Check balance
   - **Challenge:** Transfer to another user's account (but not from)
 - Support multiple users
-  - Users have associated accounts
+  - Users have associated atmproject.accounts
   - Can create new user
   - Users are authenticated with a password (generated or provided on user creation)
   - Can exit a user and enter another user
 - **BONUS** Persistence
-  - Users and accounts remain persistent
+  - Users and atmproject.accounts remain persistent
   - Opportunity for research